How to Ban Yourself from Gambling Online

 SENSE enables people to register in a scheme to exclude themselves from all UK land-based casinos.
 Once someone has requested exclusion through the SENSE scheme, their information will be shared with all casinos across the country.
 Furthermore, their details will be removed from all land-based casino marketing databases.
 For more information, click here.

-While for some, Gambling Blocking Software will be enough, others (problem gamblers or otherwise) may want to use self-exclusion schemes in conjunction with Gamban.
+While for some, Gambling Blocking Software will be enough to ban themselves from gambling, others (problem gamblers or otherwise) may want to use self-exclusion schemes in conjunction with Gamban.

 Learn more about Gamban’s Gambling Blocking Software here.